Accessibility Statement

-This accessibility statement applies to www.west-dunbarton.gov.uk domain.
+This accessibility statement applies to the www.west-dunbarton.gov.uk domain.

 This website is run by West Dunbartonshire Council.
 We want as many people as possible to be able to use this website.
+We have made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

-This website is not fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-We are aware of the following non-compliant issues on the main site:
+This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard, due to the non‑compliances listed below.

-• Chat feature keyboard access: The chat icon/widget cannot be accessed or operated using only the keyboard.
-This fails WCAG 2.1 Success Criterion 2.1.1 (Keyboard).
+- Chat feature keyboard access: The chat icon/widget cannot be accessed or operated using only the keyboard.
+This fails WCAG 2.2 Success Criterion 2.1.1 (Keyboard).

 What to do if you cannot access parts of this website